philipcullen93/pands-project/README.md

 - Petal features (length and width) vary more across the dataset than sepal features, this makes them more useful for distinguishing between the three species of Iris.
   - This is due to them having high variability and broad range.
-  - Petal length in particular has widest range and highest variability, this suggests it could be a strong candidate for separating species, particularly Setosa vs. Virginica Iris Species.
+  - Petal length in particular has widest range and highest variability, this suggests it could be a strong candidate for separating species, particularly Setosa vs. Virginica Iris species.
 - Sepal Width on the otherhand has the lowest standard deviation.
-This makes it a very consistent variable and thus may be a poor candidate for separating species.
+This makes it a very consistent variable and thus may be a poor candidate for identifying individual Iris species.

 ### Task 2: Histograms
 The Histograms can help support the observations seen when looking at the variable summary.